 In Phase I (1983-1984), citizen volunteers sampled 1000 streams and lakes monthly in the state and analyzed them for pH and alkalinity.
 Phase II (1985) studied 2500 lakes and streams twice a year (April and October) and expanded analysis to major cations and anions.
 Phase III covered 1986-1993, when a subsample of 860 lakes and streams were sampled 4 times a year (January, April, July and October).

 After an eight-year hiatus, the project resumed in April 2001 (Phase IV), when samples were collected three times a year (April, July and October) at about 150 lakes and ponds (and a few streams) and run for the analysis of pH, alkalinity, total phosphorus, and major ions for two years.
-In the fall of 2003 we switched emphasis to streams and collecting in October and April but continued monitoring 26 sites on the long-term list of endangered water bodies (click here to see a Word document of this list, or here for a PDF document of the same list).
+In the fall of 2003 we switched emphasis to streams and collecting in October and April but continued monitoring 26 sites on the long-term list of endangered water bodies.
 In April 2011 we switched half our sites back to ponds in order to document trends in acid rain sensitivity in both streams and ponds.

 Background Information on Acid Rain

 Please read the booklet Acid Rain in Massachusetts 1988: the Massachusetts Acid Rain Research Program in Action